Tbseddy/JavaScript-Training/readme.md

 * stopWatch.stop()
 > Methods require parentheses after the name.
 If the method requires data input, the data is placed inside the parentheses.

+### The Array Object
+Arrays are objects that represent a list of values.
+Each item in the list is called an element.
+An array literal is a comma-separated list of expressions enclosed in square brackets, like so:
+>  ["Saab", "Ford", "BMW", "GM"]
+Elements in arrays can be different data types.
+Often, all the elements are the same data type:
+> ["Milk", false, 123, document, "Gold", -.9876] **check page 125 for more details**
+**Check page 125 for array objects with useful properties and methods**

+### Using the Console Object
+The **console** object has a method called **log** that we can use to test expressions in a JavaScript program.
+It takes an unlimited number of expressions separated by commas.
+All the expressions we enter into the console window would work with the **console.log** method.
+It evaluates the expressions and returns their results in the console.
+Multiple expressions are separated by a space.

+The syntax of **console.log**
+console.log(expression 1[, expression 2][, expression n])